Kaye Umansky

 Kaye Umansky (/ˈkeɪ əˈmænskiː/; born 6 December 1946) is an English children's author and poet.
 She has written over 130 books for children and her work ranges from picture books to novels.
 She is best known for the Pongwiffy & Jim Series.

 Early life

 Kaye Umansky was born in Plymouth, Devon.
 Her mother was a music teacher and encouraged her to play from a young age and her father was also a teacher who encouraged her reading.

-As an only child, Kaye wrote stories and plays, which she tried to get her friends to act in.

-After Kaye left school, she went to London to train as a teacher.
+After Umansky left school, she went to London to train as a teacher.
 Kaye enjoyed teaching music, drama and creative writing, but not mathematics.
 Alongside her husband, Kaye formed a soul band and played in the evenings and at weekends; she says they "never became rich and famous, but we had a lot of fun".

-She continued writing as a hobby and began writing full-time when her daughter was born.

 Personal life

-She lives in North London with her husband Mo, an engineer, they have been together over 30 years.
-She has a daughter called Ella.
-She has an extended family of stepchildren and step-grandchildren.
-She also has two cats named Jeremy and Heathcliff.
+Umansky lives in North London with her husband Mo, an engineer; they have been together over 30 years.
+She has a daughter named Ella.